 Other impacts: GST would be collected on goods from offshore suppliers that are below the \$60,000 registration threshold where the sale is made through a GST-registered electronic marketplace.
 From a revenue standpoint, this may be seen as an advantage, as it is expected that a significant amount of revenue would be collected on sales by offshore suppliers below the registration threshold though electronic marketplaces.
 Given the rationale of having a registration threshold is to balance compliance and administration costs against the revenue that would be generated if the supplier registered for GST, collecting GST on these supplies may be justified on the basis that the rationale behind the registration threshold is not as relevant, given that the marketplace operator would bear the bulk of the compliance costs.
-However, this may give rise to concerns about competitive disadvantages for marketplaces.
+However, this may give rise to concerns about competitive disadvantages for marketplace operators and smaller offshore businesses selling through these marketplaces.